bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 true case with this substructure filter.

-The hardest part here is calculating a good set of fingerprints that can screen out a large portion of the dataset. dalke calculated a set of fingerprints in some experiments years ago, and I just used that.
+The hardest part here is calculating a good set of fingerprints that can screen out a large portion of the dataset.
+Thankfully, dalke did the hard work and calculated a set of fingerprints 12 years ago, and I just used that.
 See [dalke's article] for the details of how this set is calculated.

 This set, which I call `dalke_fp` fits in 8 bytes, and I put that in the front